leafized/Ai-Zombies/README.md

 ** MAKE SURE TO DELETE YOUR OLD FILE BEFORE UPDATING.
 THIS WILL CAUSE FUNCTION ISSUES**

+0.2.0b LIVE CHANGE - Graphical Interface
+[User interface]
+- New weapon UI
+   * This is a graphical overhaul, providing a cleaner ui for weapons and points!
+- New Points UI
+   * A new hud was designed for displaying your current money!
+   * removed the ability to see other players money, as this information simply wasn't needed.
+- Round Progression Hud
+   * A round counter will now appear to the right of your screen.

+== OLD  UPDATES! ==

 0.16.3b LIVE CHANGE - Graphical Interface
 [User interface]